 The Culture Museum

 This is my favourite museum in Basel.
 It’s an absolutely stunning collection of incredible pieces that display cultures from around the world.
 I have so many favourite pieces in this museum, and I couldn’t recommend it more if you’re interested in other cultures.
-Admission is 16 francs, but I think this is worth it.
+If you’re interested in art and culture from around the world, this is absolutely worth a visit.

 The Spielzeug Welten Museum

 This is a famous museum throughout the world, and for good reason!
 This museum is beautiful.
 The art is laid out incredibly well throughout the building, and the building compliments the art perfectly.
 I really enjoy wandering through this museum.
-Admission is 16 francs.
 This is one of my favourite things to do in Basel on a rainy day.

 While Basel isn’t located in the Alps, there’s still so much to explore outside, no matter the season!
 You can’t get bored in this region.